PalisadoesFoundation/talawa-docs/docs/introduction/concepts.md

 Events can:

-1. be created either in the mobile app or Talawa Admin;
+1. be created either in either Talawa client;
 1. only be edited by the event organizers and admins

 - **Event Checkins**